 Interestingly, these unique discoveries were made only because the lunette was continually eroded, thanks to rabbits and overstocking with sheep in the late 19th Century.
 When exploring the area, you’ll encounter a scarred landscape.
 Pinnacles of sand dot the gently rising dune, standing silent witness to the former height and size of the lunette.

 When you connect the dots in your mind, mentally joining the tops of the formations, you’ll understand how much soil has been lost.
 Well, not lost altogether, as it’s on now the other side of the lunette, forming sweeping dunes of pure yellow sand.

 The formations are fragile.
-Wind and occasional rain contributes to their gradual decay.
+Wind and occasional rain contribute to their gradual decay.
 Climbing them, as tempting as it may be to gain a different vantage point, is strictly prohibited.
 Moreover, every step you take on the lunette will loosen some of the ground, contributing to the erosion of a truly unique archive of Australia’s history.

-On a windy day you’ll see sand blowing away over the dune.
+On a windy day, you’ll see the sand blowing away over the dune.
 This continual gradual erosion also exposes a seemingly never-ending series of Indigenous Australian stone artefacts, fireplaces with fragments of termite mounds that served as heating retainers and animal bones.
 If you keep an eye out, you’ll see ancient food remains such as emu eggshell (now bleached white), freshwater mussels from the lake, fish vertebrae and bones from various marsupials.